Small business inventory tracking has become more important than ever

 In order for merchants to successfully utilize this feature, they must be aware of inventory levels and be able to accurately track inventory.

-Why inventory tracking is more important than ever for small businesses
+Why small business inventory tracking is more important than ever

 With the development of the “Search items at this store” feature, inventory visibility and tracking is more important than ever for the businesses that want to stay up-to-date with the changes in the digital world and consumer habits.